Commonfare-net/macao-social-wallet/doc/API.md

 Vendor value transactions must be customized ad-hoc for pilots: transport companies, tax departments, service providers.

+- TODO
+  - API design
+  - GET /vendor/send/:amount/:vendor
+  - GET /vendor/send/:amount/:vendor/:participant
+  - POST /vendor/send
+  - vendor plugins

 ## GET /vendor/send/:amount/:vendor

-Send `amount` to `vendor` in exchange for service credit for self
+Send `amount` to `vendor` in exchange for service credit for self, returns human readable message, all accepted fields and `txid` linking to transaction.

 ## GET /vendor/send/:amount/:vendor/:participant

-Send `amount` to `vendor` in exchange of service credit for `participant`
+Send `amount` to `vendor` in exchange of service credit for another `participant`, returns human readable message, all accepted fields plus a `txid` linking to transaction.

+## POST /vendor/send

+Same as GET operations, with POST fields `amount` and `vendor`, optional field `participant`.

-# Encryption scheme
+# Key encryption scheme

-SecretShare authentication in Freecoin is based on the Shamir Secret Sharing Scheme (SSSS).
+Authentication in Freecoin is based on Shamir's Secret Sharing encryption scheme (SSSS).

 We envision a scenario where we have three actors: